 Playwright/Creators of Catapult projects will receive the Nord Family Foundation Fellowship and, while developing their work, will play an active role in the life of the theatre.

 The Nord Family Foundation Playwright Fellowship is a 12-18 month program for playwrights and creators from Northeast Ohio that offers opportunities to develop work through readings, staged readings, and workshop productions.
-Now in its fifth year, the Nord Family Foundation Playwright Fellows program is funded by a multi-year grant from the Nord Family Foundation.
+Now in its sixth year, the Nord Family Foundation Playwright Fellows program is funded by a multi-year grant from the Nord Family Foundation.

-Catapult is about striving to advance a project up to the point of being production-ready and is intended to engage with projects that are at different stages of creation—from early concept to completed script.
-As part of the selection process, we will work with the artist to create a plan for development of the project.
+Catapult is about striving to advance a project to the point of being production-ready and is intended to engage with projects that are at different stages of creation—from early concept to completed script.
+As part of the selection process, we will provide support and work with the artist to create a plan for development of the project.
 Catapult projects are likely to need specialized development work, but other CPT new work development series will be available to Catapult artists as tools.
 For example, a show might have a partial reading or showing in Entry Point and then have a series of follow-up readings later in the season; or a project may be in rehearsal for weeks at CPT, with some private showings, and then culminate as part of the Test Flight series.
 It is also possible that some projects will develop totally independent of our other series.

 Past Nord Family Foundation Playwright Fellows: